rivergrove/springboard/lichess_capstone/README.md

 ## Overview

 For my open-ended capstone, I have selected to process 106 million [lichess](https://lichess.org/) games and derive insights on forced checkmates.
-The parsed data contains over 14 million games with evaluations and over 900 milllion rows of move level data.
+The parsed data contains over 14 million games with move-level evaluations and over 900 milllion rows of move level data.

 ## Data Source